Infest (album): Release and promotion

-Papa Roach went to the studio in late of 1999 to record Infest.
-Though many songs including "Last Resort", "Broken Home", "Revenge", and "Dead Cell" had already been recorded, the band re-recorded them and made some changes to the lyrics.
-Three songs on the album, "Dead Cell", "Revenge", and "Snakes", feature additional musicians.
-"Dead Cell" includes additional vocals by Aimee Echo, formerly of Human Waste Project, and Rodney Duke, while both "Revenge" and "Snakes" include scratches by Adam "DJ AM" Goldstein.
-The closing track "Thrown Away" contains a softer, reggae-inspired version of the song "Tightrope", which starts at about 4:57.
-Papa Roach completed recording the album by early 2000.
+Music

-The sound and genres utilized on Infest got compared to the band Rage Against the Machine, with guitarist Jerry Horton saying, "There are basic similarities considering we both do hip-hop and rock, but there's so many other bands doing that, too."

-In April 2023, when discussing the record's sound, lead vocalist Jacoby Shaddix said:We didn't sound anything like Staind.
+The sound and genres utilized on Infest drew comparisons to Rage Against the Machine, with guitarist Jerry Horton saying: "There are basic similarities considering we both do hip-hop and rock, but there's so many other bands doing that, too."
+According to Loudwire: "The multi-faceted sound throughout the record allowed the band to experiment, involving rapping and funkier beats to a larger extent than many of their contemporaries."
+The publication said the album's styles represent nu metal and funk metal.
+In April 2023, when discussing the record's sound, lead vocalist Jacoby Shaddix said: "We didn't sound anything like Staind.
 We didn't sound anything like Deftones.
 We didn't sound anything like Korn.
-Yeah, we were heavy, but we had our own brand of it.
+Yeah, we were heavy, but we had our own brand of it."

-Songs
+The track "Dead Cell" includes additional vocals by Aimee Echo, formerly of Human Waste Project, and Rodney Duke, while both "Revenge" and "Snakes" include scratches by Adam "DJ AM" Goldstein.
+The closing track "Thrown Away" contains a softer, reggae-inspired version of the song "Tightrope", which starts at about 4:57.

+Lyrics

 Infests opening title track is, according to Shaddix, "the manifesto for the band."
 The lead single, "Last Resort", is about the attempted suicide of one of Shaddix's friends.
 Shaddix stated the event was "really traumatic for me to be around, because I'm a 17-year-old kid, and one of my best buds tried to kill himself.
 That was just fucking heavy.
 Heavy on me, and all of our friend circle."
 The second single, "Broken Home", was recorded in order for Shaddix "to kind of like be at peace with" his "childhood and this brokenness that I had inside myself, this hole in my heart growing up in a broken home and not having my father in my life, and that was a real struggle for me as a kid, and as a young adult."
 The fourth and final single, "Dead Cell", is, lyrically, about an individual who is "void of a soul."

 The third single, "Between Angels and Insects", is about "Not being ruled by the dollar."
 Inspiration for the track came from the 1999 film Fight Club.
 "Blood Brothers" is, according to Shaddix, "about the crew, man!
 That’s about the brotherhood.
 This thing that we built over the years, as an independent band, these dudes were my family.
 They became my family straight up, and we still are, to this day."
 Shaddix stated in February 2021 about "Revenge", "I think that lyrically that song was born from abuse."
 He specified some of the abuse he endured as a child, which served as an inspiration for the song, came from "a babysitter of mine."